antonmeyer/WaehlscheibeHID/README.md

 # WaehlscheibeHID
 This software is for an arduino pro micro (atmega32u4).
-It acts as an USB keyboard and converts impulses from a rotory disk into digits transmitted via USB to any software supporting keyboard.
+It acts as an USB keyboard and converts impulses from a rotary disk into digits transmitted via USB to any software supporting keyboard.

 impulse contact (nsi) is connected to pin 10 and nsa to pin 9. nsa get closed